NigarAylaOzcanan/MySQL/README.md

 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)
 # MySQL Queries

-This README file contains various SQL queries for a sample `employees` schema.
+This repository contains various SQL queries for a sample `employees` schema.
 The queries can be adapted to your database schema and needs.

 ## Employees Table